Reflector Status: Operational

 - Go to the zone/channel where added the 2 new contacts.

-- Pi-Star connects to the “D” module of XLX410 by default, we need to be on the “A” module.
-Kerchunk your channel “Link to XLX410 A”, then immediately switch to your channel “Talk on XLX410 A”.
+- Pi-Star should connect to the “A” module of XLX410 automatically with your pi-star configuration setting.
+If not, we need to be on the “A” module by Kerchunk your channel “Link to XLX410 A”, then immediately switch to your channel “Talk on XLX410 A”.

 - Brandmeister is still connected to your pi-star, so you can still use your radio like normal, but be connected to 2 different DMR networks at the same time.
 If you did not disable the DMR+ network, you will be connected to 3 different networks at the same time.
 Neat huh?!